Trading in Magic Online (MTGO) can be a little confusing at first. In this guide we explain the basics of trading and using our bots.

 Although you can open a trade with a bot to check prices, a much quicker way is to use the card search field at the top of this page.
 After finding the card that you are looking for, you will be presented with a price list with all available versions of that card.
 You can hover the stock icon in the price list to see which bots have that card in stock.

 A lot of cards in Magic Online have different versions with very different prices.
 For example, at the time of writing this guide, a Vintage Masters Mox Sapphire costs roughly 4 tickets whilst the much scarcer Foil Alpha version costs over 400 tickets.
-So before buying a card, we recommended to always check the available versions and their corresponding prices.
+So before buying a card, we recommend to always check the available versions and their corresponding prices.

 Should you still have questions, feel free to contact us by email or via Twitter @GoatBots.
 You can also check out the official Magic Online Twitter account @MagicOnline or ask your questions on the unofficial Magic Online subreddit.